Hasselt University: Partnerships

 In 2001, UHasselt/LUC and Maastricht University founded the Transnational University Limburg (tUL) – an international partnership involving two universities in two countries. tUL offers several programmes: Computer Science, Statistics, Biomedical Sciences and Law (a collaboration between tUL and KU Leuven).
 In 2003, UHasselt/LUC and university colleges PHL and XIOS (presently, PXL University College) formed the Limburg Association of Higher Education, or AUHL.
 The Association eyes the further development of higher education and scientific research in the Region.

 In 2022, Hasselt University joined the EURECA-PRO European University Alliance.
 The network enables students and staff to study, teach and research in the field of responsible consumption and production.
 The long-term ambition of UHasselt and its partners in Austria, France, Germany, Greece, Poland, Romania and Spain, is to become the European hub for education and research in sustainability.

 Name change

 In 2005, LUC was renamed Hasselt University (or UHasselt).

 From one to two campuses

 In 2012, UHasselt opened a second campus in the city centre of Hasselt.
 It includes the Rectorate, the Law Faculty Building and the Old Prison (‘Oude Gevangenis’).
 The Old Prison is the university's main seat as well as the place where new students must register.
+Campus Hasselt also includes the Refugiehuis and Witte Kazerne, located in the Maastrichterstraat.